fmjsjx/fileminer/README.md

     - /path/to/*.log
 ```

-+configure output on fileminer.yml
+* configure output on fileminer.yml

-In current version, fileminer provides three output plugins: redis, kafka & mysql.
+In current version, fileminer provides three prefab output plugins: redis, kafka & mysql.
 One process can only choose one of them.

 **Output to redis:**